In this article, we’ll cover the following subjects:

 5. Validate whether all the systems in scope are audited in the right way

-As all we know, all the file servers and the databases holding the regulated and sensitive data must be audited.
+As we all know, all the file servers and the databases holding the regulated and sensitive data must be audited.
 Automated discovery and classification abilities allow the rapid identification of regulated systems and minimize compliance maintenance costs.

 6. Customizable compliance reports, alertness, and analytical tools

 For demonstrating compliance, audit reports are mandatory.
-The predefined reports will stay as a point to kickstart and assist address to respective audit needs for each regulation, while the customizability supports the unique business and technical requirements.
+The predefined reports will stay as a point to kickstart and assist address to respective audit oracle needs for each regulation, while the customizability supports the unique business and technical requirements.
 The right audit tools and real-time alerts will allow for exhaustive forensic investigation and incident response.